ATh0ft/langchain_agent_robot_controller_ros2/README.md

 # langchain_agent_robot_controller_ros2
-An AI interface to control a bimanual robot using chatGPT and LangChain
+An AI interface to control a bimanual robot using ChatGPT and LangChain.

-This pakage is a part of [LLM-Planner-for-Bimanual-object-manipulation](https://github.com/andreasHovaldt/LLM-Planner-for-Bimanual-object-manipulation)
+This package is a part of the 5th semester project, [LLM-Planner-for-Bimanual-object-manipulation](https://github.com/andreasHovaldt/LLM-Planner-for-Bimanual-object-manipulation)

 To run this package
 ```shell